-After more than a decade of searching for my Slovene ancestors, I found help in a most unexpected place: Facebook.
+After more than a decade of searching for my ancestors in Slovenia, I found help in a most unexpected place: Facebook.

 In this post, I’ll share what I’ve learned about starting in your home country and then researching historical records in Slovenia.
 You might also need a bit of luck and the kindness of strangers to trace the roots and branches of your family tree: